-There are numerous factors that will have influence on the successful completion of a study.
-They are related to the quality of the technical team, the allowable budget, the time window, and the direction from the Owner.
+There are numerous factors that will influence the successful completion of a study.
+They can be related to the quality of the technical team, the budget, the time window, and direction from the Owner.
 However the key factor that I observed is the competency of the Study Manager (or Project Manager).

 Study Managers must wear many hats

-They are responsible for being the main liaison with the Owner.
-They must herd a team of geologist and engineers in the same direction.
-They must ensure that technical quality and consistency is maintained by the entire team.
+Study managers are responsible for being the main liaison with the Owner.
+They must herd a team of geologists and engineers in the same direction.
+They must ensure that technical quality and consistency is maintained by the entire group.
 They are responsible for ensuring that budgets and timelines are being met.
-The combination of all of these responsibilities can be an onerous mission, more so depending on the quality of the Owner’s team.
+The combination of all of these responsibilities can be an onerous mission, more so depending on the experience of the Owner’s team.